Ayanakoji77/CodeStorm/README.md

-# Aura: The Climate Resilience Hub 🌦️
+# ClimaAid: The Climate Resilience Hub 🌦️

-Aura is a mobile-first Progressive Web App (PWA) designed to empower communities to prepare for, respond to, and recover from climate-related disasters.
+ClimaAid is a mobile-first Progressive Web App (PWA) designed to empower communities to prepare for, respond to, and recover from climate-related disasters.
 With a focus on offline accessibility, Aura ensures that critical information is available even when network infrastructure fails, providing a vital lifeline for vulnerable populations during emergencies.

 This project was developed for the Climate Resilience Hack.